Syslog ingestion with ActiveGate

 For more information on troubleshooting the syslog receiver, see Collector troubleshooting.

-4. You've arrived!
-Now, your syslog-ingested events are enriched with the host-specific attributes and become available in Grail for Davis® AI-based data analysis, log processing, or querying via DQL.
+You've arrived!
+Now, your syslog-ingested events are enriched with the host-specific attributes and are available in Grail.
+Thanks to that, you can use these syslog entries for Davis AI-powered data analysis, log processing, or querying via DQL.

 Mask sensitive data

-This way, you can use it to mask or hash sensitive data in your syslog lines, so that no sensitive information is ingested into Dynatrace.
+This way, you can mask or hash sensitive data in your syslog lines so that no sensitive information is ingested into Dynatrace.

-Let's assume your credit card data is visible in syslog as:
+Let's assume a credit card number is visible in a syslog as follows:

 <14>2 2024-07-19T14:53:55Z example-host 0OOButHPbR 1234 - - New operation for CreditCard 1234567891011124

-To mask a credit card number, add the following configuration under the processors node of the syslog.yaml file:
+To mask a credit card number, add the following configuration under the processors node of the syslog.yaml file.
+For details, see the Edit the syslog receiver configuration step under Enable syslog ingestion.

 processors: